J.

 LABIATAE.
 Several low aromatic shrubs.

-NEW—Thymbra spicata.
+—Thymbra spicata.
 (50) THYB-12.
 Packet: $2.50

 'ZA'ATAR HOMMAR', 'SPIKED THYME'.
-Dark pink 1/2" flowers in 4"
+Dark pink 1/2" flowers in 4" spikes

-leaves.
 Greece to Israel.
 Zone 8.
 Likes full sun and dry areas.
 Has a delicious

 oregano/thyme flavor, and is used in making za'atar, an essential Middle